schenke-io/laravel-sheet-base/README.md

 + **Read data:** Each line of data is read into a "dataRow".
 + **Assign key:** The dataRow gets its key either from an "ID" column or a numeric sequence.
 + **New key:** If the key is new, a new "target dataRow" is created for that ID, with all its columns filled with null values.
 + **Fill data:** For each key required by the schema, its value is searched for in the source data.
-If found, it's added to the corresponding column of the output dataRow.
+If found, it's added to the corresponding column of the target dataRow.
-+ **Repeat:** This process repeats for each data row, even if the same ID appears multiple times.
++ **Repeat:** This process repeats for each source dataRow, even if the same ID appears multiple times.
 + **Write output:** Once all sources are read, the entire dataset is written from memory to a target, using the appropriate format function for each column.

 **Pipeline execution:**
 + Pipelines are executed in the alphabetic order of the pipeline names.
 + Important points:
   + **No warning for duplicate IDs:** Sources can have duplicate IDs, but the final result only allows unique IDs.
-  + **Optional data in sources:** Sources might not have all the required data.
+  + **Optional data in sources:** Sources might not have all the data defined in the Schema.
   + **Pipelines can be chained:** One pipeline's output can be another's input.